rajitkhosla85/books-marketplace/readme.md

 # Books Marketplace
 Its books marketplace application where users can buy and sell their old and new books.
-Its environment-friendly initiative which promotes reusability of books
+Its an environment-friendly initiative which promotes reusability of books

 The application is written in MERN(Mongo, Express, React and Node) as-
 1. Mongo db atlas hosted on AWS